 Natural processes create additional benefits

-The ‘Nature-based design’ principle means that natural processes are used to strengthen the design.
-Working with nature instead of against nature.
-This will help prevent unintended negative side effects and result in additional benefits, for instance in terms of nature values.
-It may also result in cost savings.
+The ‘Design with nature’ principle involves using natural processes to strengthen the design.
+Working with nature instead of against it.
+This can prevent unintended negative side-effects and create extra benefits, such as nature benefits.
+It may also make the design cheaper.

-When applying the sustainable design principles, system analysis is a much-needed ally.
-A water system, a soil system, a financial system, a computer system or a social system – taking effective measures that will influence a system in the right way is not possible until you understand how the system works.
+System analysis is a much-needed ally in applying the sustainable design principles.
+A water system, a soil system, a financial system, a computer system or a social system: only when you understand just how the system works can you take effective measures to influence the system in the desired direction.